 Conditions & Limitations: During an approved leave, you are exempt from paying tuition fees (Doctoral Study, Continuous Registration, etc.).
 Research leaves do not affect the time limit for completion of all your degree requirements.
 To avoid delays when you are ready to return to CGU, be sure to check the expiration term of your time to degree before embarking on a Leave of Absence for Research.

-Special Note: Students who require a letter of introduction to other institutions, government embassies and consulates, or other international entities may request these documents from the Registrar's Office.
+Special Note: Students who require a letter of introduction to other institutions, government embassies and consulates, or other international entities may request these documents from the Registrar's Office using the Request for Official Letter from CGU form (available on the Registrar's Form Index).

 It is the policy of Claremont Graduate University that if any student, because of an apparent medical or psychological condition, poses a threat to the physical well-being of him/herself or any other member of the University or Claremont Colleges community, or a threat to serious destruction of property, such student may be placed on an involuntary medical leave of absence.
 This policy applies to medical and psychological problems only, and not to matters solely of a disciplinary nature.